 In German, one of the most critical verbs is “to have”.
-In this article, you will learn how to conjugate this essential verb and how to use it in your daily speaking.
+Therefore, it is one of the first words you might learn in your German classes.
+In this article, you will learn how to conjugate the essential verb “haben” in German and how to use it in your daily speaking.

-The verb “haben” (to have) almost has the same role as in English.
-It gives you the following possibilities:
+In German, the verb “haben” (to have) almost has the same role as in English.
+It offers you the following possibilities:

-- haben + noun = Ich habe ein Auto.
+- haben + noun = Ich habe ein Auto (I have a car.)

-- Ich habe Hausaufgaben gemacht. (expressing past tense)
+- Ich habe Hausaufgaben gemacht.
+(I have done homework.)

-In this article, we will focus on “haben” as the main verb.
+However, this article will focus on “haben” as the main verb.
 As you might remember from English, also the verb “to have” is irregular as we do say “she has” instead of “she have”.

-The same applies to German, and therefore we need to conjugate the verb “haben” as follows and not regarding the general rules of German verb conjugating:
+The same applies to German; therefore, we need to conjugate the verb “haben” as follows and not regarding the general rules of German verb conjugating.

 |ich habe||I have|